hakyimlab/twas-inflation/README.md

 This repository contains the code used to show inflation in TWAS and other xWAS studies.
 The general workflow of preprocesing data and estimating phi for different models.

 ## Prerequisite
-* Ensure you have a proper working [PrediXcan tool](https://github.com/hakyimlab/MetaXcan/tree/master), [Fusion tool](http://gusevlab.org/projects/fusion/) and R.
+* Ensure you have a proper working [MetaXcan software](https://github.com/hakyimlab/MetaXcan/tree/master), [Fusion tool](http://gusevlab.org/projects/fusion/) and R.

 * Download the GTEx models from [here](https://predictdb.org/post/2021/07/21/gtex-v8-models-on-eqtl-and-sqtl/) and Fusion models from [here](http://gusevlab.org/projects/fusion/#gtex-v8-multi-tissue-expression)